 | Capital Gains | €314 | €186 | €296 |

-The Global Option — Why the Big Numbers Always Win
+The All-or-Nothing Rule — Why the Big Numbers Always Win

-Box 2OP is a global option.
-It applies to all investment income across your entire household — you cannot choose the progressive scale for dividends and the PFU for capital gains.
-It is all or nothing.
+Box 2OP is an all-or-nothing decision.
+It applies to all investment income across your entire household — you cannot choose the sliding scale for dividends and the flat rate for capital gains.

-If you tick 2OP to save money on the dividends, you simultaneously apply the progressive scale to the large capital gain — where the 30% rate is far more expensive than the 12.8% PFU.
-The saving on the dividends is wiped out many times over by the additional cost on the gain.
+If you tick 2OP to save on the dividends, you simultaneously apply the sliding scale to the large capital gain — where 30% is far more expensive than the 12.8% flat rate.
+The dividend saving is wiped out many times over.

 Use the Simulation — It Is Reliable

-The online filing system at impots.gouv.fr will often display a message at the end of your declaration if it detects that ticking 2OP would save you money.
+The online filing system at impots.gouv.fr will often display a message at the end of your declaration if ticking 2OP would save you money.
 This simulation is generally reliable.

 - Note your current tax estimate